prafullkherde/myRepo/README.md

 ## Help & Questions
 Please drop a mail to me on prafull.kherde@gmail.com with all details

-## Can Do or Can improve with more time
+## Can do or can improve with more time
 * This can be fitted like a one directive.
-So any one can use any where like component
+So any one can use anywhere like component
 * I can use more secure way as https://darksky.net/dev/docs/forecast
 * Some time it required time to get response so you see?
 On screen.
 * Can add proper logging system